tabner0320/food-trailer-menu/README.md

 ## What I Learned

-Through this project I gained experience with:
+Throughout this project I gained experience with:

 * Building RESTful APIs with ASP.NET Core
 * Creating Minimal APIs